 - ½ teaspoon vanilla

-- 2 cups of frozen raspberries mashed (yields 1 cup mashed)
+- 2 cups frozen raspberries yields 1 cup mashed

 - 1 tablespoon chia seeds

-- 2 tablespoons maple syrup (or sub agave or rice malt syrup)
+- 2 tablespoon maple syrup or sub agave or rice malt syrup

 - Blitz the almonds and walnuts in a food processor until resembles a fine meal